Last Updated: January 15, 2014

-Latest update: August, 2013
+Latest update: April, 2014

-Last Updated: August, 2013
+Last Updated: April, 2014

-UTTARAKHAND State Report | August, 2013
+UTTARAKHAND State Report | March, 2014

 Uttarakhand is located at the foothills of the Himalayan mountain ranges.
 The state shares borders with China (Tibet) in the north and Nepal in the east and inter-state boundaries with Himachal Pradesh in the west and northwest and Uttar Pradesh in the south.

 The state is located at the foothills of the Himalayas.
 Presence of several hill stations, wildlife parks, pilgrimage places and trekking routes make Uttarakhand an attractive tourist destination.
 Domestic tourists received by the state increased at a compound annual growth rate (CAGR) of 9.6 per cent to 25.9 million during 2001-11.
-Foreign tourists received by the state increased at a CAGR of 8.5% to 0.12 million during 2001-11.
+Foreign tourists received by the state increased at a CAGR of 8.5 per cent to 0.12 million during 2001-11.

 The state offers a wide range of benefits in terms of interest incentives, financial assistance, subsidies and concessions.
-Uttarakhand has a robust social and industrial infrastructure, virtual connectivity, over 36,600 km of road network, two domestic airports, 345 km of rail routes and an installed power capacity of 2,556.5 megawatt (MW).
+Uttarakhand has a robust social and industrial infrastructure, virtual connectivity, over 36,600 km of road network, two domestic airports, 345 km of rail routes and an installed power capacity of 2,565.8 megawatt (MW).